-The biggest change to banking regulations in decades is discussed here.
+Basel III, the biggest change to banking regulations in decades, is discussed here.
 The changes are so profound that they will affect corporates as well.
 Some of the ways corporates will need to change their practice are explored here, as well as the technologies that can play a vital role.

 So, Basel III.
 It’s one of the biggest regulatory changes the banking industry has been through in decades.
 How do you see those changes impacting the relationship between banks and corporates, and how do you think business should adapt?

 Basel III regulations are coming down the line like a freight train and the banks will have to incorporate a lot of changes.
 For example, the requirement on intra-daily liquidity reporting then we’re going to see some of the requirements that the banks have to comply with inevitably trickle down to the corporate sector because the banks are going to have to report on a new set of data, or a new set of data requirements that they haven’t that they haven’t been reporting on previously and they haven’t had access to the data for.

 So, they’ll be able to identify predictable patterns of behaviour, they’ll be able to forecast patterns of behaviour in terms of currency flows.
 Those data sets inevitably will be made available to corporate treasurers of corporate entities.
 So, they could make good use of that type of information to identify good payers, bad payers, predictable patterns etc, and manage their own balance sheet more effectively.
 This is the upside!